 In the wake of a scathing report by the Inspector General which found fault with how quickly the Veterans Administration responds to the needs of veterans seeking mental-heath care, comes the inevitable hand-wringing and gnashing of teeth regarding how poorly we as a society treat our veterans.

 While it is far easier to point fingers at the VA than propose meaningful solutions, it is evident that we have a serious and growing problem on our hands.
-SFTT has reported earlier that government statistics suggest that 1 in 5 Iraq and Afghanistan veterans suffers from PTSD and that the VA is swamped with demands on the limited services they are able to provide.
+SFTT has reported earlier that government statistics suggest that

 The question should not be limited to how quickly the VA responds to requests by veterans seeking mental-health care, but an overall evaluation of the effectiveness of the health-care or therapy that veterans actually receive from the VA.
 Just because the VA is able to respond to a request for service within 24 hours is useful information, but shouldn’t the effectiveness of short and medium-term therapy and an evaluation of the overall rehabilitation of our veterans be the focus of any meaningful inquiry.

 The magnitude of this problem in caring for veterans extends far beyond the treatment of PTSD as these statistics from John Kuhn, Acting National Directory, Supportive Services for Veteran Families (“SSVF”), suggests:

 - Of the 26 million veterans in the United States, 13% became homeless at some point during the last year.

 - Almost 1.4 million veterans live in poverty and women veterans are 3.4 times more likely to live in poverty than their civilian counterpart.

 - The unemployment rate for veterans between the ages of 18-24 now approximates 30% or twice the average of their civilian counterparts.